Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 A full front kit is often smarter if

-You have sliding/floating front calipers or small front rotors (often under 330 mm (13.0 in)).
+You have sliding or floating front calipers, or small front rotors, often under 330 mm (13.0 in).

-This is a rule-of-thumb.
-Real fitment is caliper geometry, pad sweep, and wheel clearance.
+This is a rule of thumb.
+Real fitment depends on caliper geometry, pad sweep, and wheel clearance.

 Fitment checklist